|

 So he made Richard III.

-The seventh day he was wondering whether there was still anything to do:
+The seventh day he was wondering whether there was still anything

 Stage directors had already flooded the earth with posters